Effiana/ConfigBundle/README.md

 This bundle does _not_ provide functionality to create new settings because this would make no sense at runtime.
 Those settings will be used in your application and thus code needs to be written for that.
-This means that you have to create new settings in the database table `craue_config_setting` yourself, e.g. using a migration.
+This means that you have to create new settings in the database table `effiana_config_setting` yourself, e.g. using a migration.

 ## Managing settings' values